ranamagdi/Ontologies_Hotel_Project/README.md

 3. Sample Queries and its result.<br>
 ## 3. The implementaion:
 It was implemented on Portege , A free,open-source ontology editor and framework for building intelligent systems.
+## 4. The outputs:
+1. RDF and the classes,data properties and object properties description on "Hotel RDF Graph-merged.pdf".
+2. OWL creation in owl_version.owl
+3. sparql queries